-There is a great Guide to Public Wifi Security Risks & How to Use it Safely that will give you more insight into this subject.
+Download Guide to Public WiFi Security Risks & How to Use it Safely that will give you more insight into this subject.

 7. Beware of the phishing emails

-6. Send a copy of the mail to the bank or credit card company that allegedly sent the email
+- Send a copy of the mail to the bank or credit card company that allegedly sent it